ReVibe-Energy/pyanura/README.md

 will create one for you.
 Additionally it will add a script to your `PATH` that will launch the command-line in the appropriate virtual environment.

+## Installing libusb
+`libusb` must be manually installed to use USB transceivers in Windows.
+1. Download `libusb` binaries, e.g. from the [Github releases page of `libusb`](https://github.com/libusb/libusb/releases)
+2. Extract them to a directory suitable for keeping the files long-term
+3. Add the `VS2022\MS64\dll` subfolder to your PATH environment variable.
+Example path: `C:\Users\felix\libusb-1.0.27\VS2022\MS64\dll`
+4. Restart terminal/IDE in which you're invoking the CLI so that the new entry in PATH is loaded
+5. Run pyanura

 ## Development setup